Your Guide to the Best Portable Internet Options

 Satellite internet

-This includes satellite internet such as Starlink Mobile (also known as Starlink Roam), and also encompasses satellite phones, although these are restricted to communication only and don’t generally provide true internet access.
-The main advantage of satellite is availability—you can get a connection very nearly anywhere.
-This comes at a cost, however, and you’ll typically pay far more for satellite internet than an equivalent cellular plan.
+Currently, the only portable satellite internet options are Starlink Mobile (also known as Starlink Roam) and satellite phones, although these are restricted to communication only and don’t generally provide true internet access.
+The main advantage of satellite is availability—you can connect nearly anywhere.
+However, these plans are much more expensive, especially if you want high-speed data.

 Cellular internet